OSInside/dice/README.md

 # Dice

-Dice is a simple build system for [KIWI](http://opensuse.github.com/kiwi) images using virtual instances controlled by vagrant or a directly contacted build machine.
-It can be used to fire up build jobs properly processed on e.g a cloud instance.
+Dice is a simple build service for [KIWI](http://opensuse.github.com/kiwi) images using virtual instances controlled by vagrant or a directly contacted build machine.
+It can be used to fire up build jobs on e.g public cloud instances.

 ## Contents